 The object class is the primary base class for the Activity Streams vocabulary.
-An implementations would typically create it's own set of subclasses that derive from the http://activitystrea.ms/2.0/object class as opposed to using object directly.
+An implementations would typically create it's own set of subclasses that derive from the http://activitystrea.ms/2.0/object class as opposed to using object class as opposed to using object directly.